ArshamFN/WaveShare-Jetson-ROS2-Rover/README.md

 - **ROS Distribution:** ROS2 Humble Hawksbill
 - **Navigation Framework:** Nav2 (Navigation2 stack)
 - **SLAM Algorithm:** slam_toolbox (synchronous mapping mode, CeresSolver)
+- **Odometry:** rf2o_laser_odometry (Range Flow-based 2D Odometry from laser scans)
 - **Visualization:** RViz2
 - **Development Languages:** Python 3.10, C++17

 ## Current Status

-**Last Updated:** March 9, 2026
+**Last Updated:** August 18, 2026

 The rover is fully assembled and operational with a complete ROS2 navigation stack.
-Gyrodometry is live — the `rover_driver` node fuses the MFD's onboard gyroscope for heading with encoder-averaged linear displacement, eliminating the need for a track width constant entirely.
-A heading hold PD controller keeps the rover tracking straight during SLAM runs, a software velocity ramp prevents hard-acceleration current spikes, and Zero Velocity Update (ZUPT) corrects gyro bias drift continuously throughout mapping sessions.
+Pose estimation is derived from the LiDAR: `rf2o_laser_odometry` computes planar odometry from consecutive laser scans and owns the `odom → base_link` transform.
+This replaced gyrodometry as the primary odometry source, because gyroscope calibration is conditional on both driving surface and operating temperature, while the LiDAR is unaffected by either.
+The `rover_driver` node retains motor control, the heading hold PD controller, the velocity ramp, and ZUPT, and continues publishing wheel odometry to `/odom_wheel` and raw gyroscope data to `/imu/gz` for comparison and future sensor fusion.

 ### Completed Milestones